cabforum/servercert/docs/BR.md

 No stipulation.

 ### 9.6.3 Subscriber representations and warranties

-Prior to 2025-03-15, the CA MAY continue to use the 'Terms of Use' as defined in the previous version of these Requirements.
-Effective 2025-03-15, the CA SHALL remove all references to 'Terms of Use' from their CP and CPS documents and processes.

 The CA SHALL require, as part of the Subscriber Agreement, that the Applicant make the commitments and warranties in this section for the benefit of the CA and the Certificate Beneficiaries.